-16 The Fire and Emergency Services Legislation Amendment Act 2002 s.
+15 The Fire and Emergency Services Legislation Amendment Act 2002 s.
 45(4) and 54(3) read as follows:

-“

 45. Section 5 amended, and transitional

 (4) An order made by the Governor under section 5 of the Fire Brigades Act 1942 that is in force immediately before the day on which this section comes into operation, continues in force on and after that day, subject to the Fire Brigades Act 1942 (as amended by this Act), as if it were a notice made by the Minister under that section as amended by this Act.